 Wooden Geometric Shapes

-Get creative and paint these geometric shapes as you talk about the sides and corners.
-Try and see which shapes stack and which shapes will roll.
+Get creative and paint these geometric shapes as you discuss the sides and corners.
+Try to see which shapes stack and which shapes roll.
 This is a classic assortment that will go with your neutral home.
-Great looking option for minimalists!
+It’s a great-looking option for minimalists!

 Wooden Pattern Block Set